edgarroman/zappa-django-guide/docs/walk_database.md

 ## Prerequisites

-This walkthough requires the (Core Django Setup)[walk_core.md] to be completed.
-Also, it is important to have your network setup properly so check out (Adventures in Networking)[aws_network.md].
+This walkthough requires the [Core Django Setup](walk_core.md) to be completed.
+Also, it is important to have your network setup properly so check out [Adventures in Networking](aws_network.md).

 We will assume you have chosen the VPC pattern: "VPC with a Public subnet and Private subnet" But basically you will need the private subnet or subnets which can access the database.